-The amendment to the 2000 Plan will be approved upon the affirmative vote of a majority of the votes properly cast for and against such matter.
+The proposal to amend to the 2000 Plan to increase the number of authorized shares of Common Stock available for issuance thereunder will be approved upon the affirmative vote of a majority of the votes properly cast for and against such matter.
 Abstentions and broker non-votes are not included in the number of votes cast for and against a matter and therefore have no effect on the vote on such matter.

-THE BOARD OF DIRECTORS OF THE COMPANY UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR THE PROPOSAL TO APPROVE THE AMENDED 2000 PLAN.
-PROXIES SOLICITED BY THE BOARD OF DIRECTORS WILL BE VOTED FOR THE APPROVAL OF THE AMENDED 2000 PLAN UNLESS INSTRUCTIONS TO THE CONTRARY ARE GIVEN.
+THE BOARD OF DIRECTORS OF THE COMPANY UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR THE PROPOSAL TO APPROVE THE AMENDMENT TO THE HARVARD BIOSCIENCE, INC. THIRD AMENDED AND RESTATED 2000 STOCK OPTION AND INCENTIVE PLAN.
+PROXIES SOLICITED BY THE BOARD OF DIRECTORS WILL BE VOTED FOR THE APPROVAL OF THE AMENDMENT TO THE HARVARD BIOSCIENCE, INC. THIRD AMENDED AND RESTATED 2000 STOCK OPTION AND INCENTIVE PLAN UNLESS INSTRUCTIONS TO THE CONTRARY ARE GIVEN.

-Summary of the Amended 2000 Plan
+Summary of the 2000 Plan, as Amended

-The following description of certain features of the Amended 2000 Plan is intended to be a summary only.
-The summary is qualified in its entirety by the full text of the Amended 2000 Plan that is attached hereto as Appendix A.
+The following description of certain features of the 2000 Plan, as amended by the Plan Amendment, is intended to be a summary only.
+The summary is qualified in its entirety by the full text of the 2000 Plan, as proposed to be amended, that is attached hereto as Appendix A.

 Shares Available.
-The maximum number of shares authorized for issuance under the Amended 2000 Plan is 13,067,675 shares of common stock, which is an increase of 3,700,000 shares from the number of shares currently authorized for issuance under the 2000 Plan.
-The shares underlying any awards that are forfeited, canceled or are otherwise terminated (other than by exercise) under the Amended 2000 Plan will be added back to the shares authorized for issuance under the Amended 2000 Plan, provided that each share underlying a full-value award issued on or after May 25, 2011 that is surrendered or forfeited will count as 1.79 shares available for subsequent issuance under our Amended 2000 Plan.
-Shares tendered or held back upon exercise of an option or settlement of an award to cover the exercise price or tax withholding are not available for future issuance under the Amended 2000 Plan.
-In addition, upon exercise of stock appreciation rights, the gross number of shares exercised shall be deducted from the total number of shares remaining available for issuance under the Amended 2000 Plan.
+The maximum number of shares authorized proposed for issuance under the 2000 Plan, as amended by the Plan Amendment, is 17,508,929 shares of Common Stock, which is an increase of 2,500,000 shares from the number of shares currently authorized for issuance under the 2000 Plan.
+The shares underlying any awards that are forfeited, canceled or are otherwise terminated (other than by exercise) under the 2000 Plan will be added back to the shares authorized for issuance under the 2000 Plan, provided that each share underlying a full-value award issued on or after May 25, 2011 that is surrendered or forfeited will count as 1.79 shares available for subsequent issuance under our 2000 Plan.
+Shares tendered or held back upon exercise of an option or settlement of an award to cover the exercise price or tax withholding are not available for future issuance under the 2000 Plan.
+In addition, upon exercise of stock appreciation rights, the gross number of shares exercised shall be deducted from the total number of shares remaining available for issuance under the 2000 Plan.
+Any shares underlying full-value awards granted on or after May 25, 2011 will be counted against the foregoing authorized reserve of shares under the 2000 Plan as 1.79 shares